Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 Angina attacks can happen at any time during the day.
 But more occur between 6 a.m. and 12 p.m.

-- Women, older people, and patients with diabetes are particularly likely to experience atypical symptoms that often involve discomfort in the abdomen, nausea, or unusual fatigue and weakness instead of chest pain.
+- Women, older people, and people with diabetes are particularly likely to experience atypical symptoms that often involve discomfort in the abdomen, nausea, or unusual fatigue and weakness instead of chest pain.

 - Stable angina is usually predictably relieved by rest or by taking nitroglycerin under the tongue.